OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 using Statistics
 ```

+    ┌ Info: Recompiling stale cache file /Users/biona001/.julia/compiled/v1.0/MendelIHT/eaqWB.ji for MendelIHT [921c7187-1484-5754-b919-5d3ed9ac03c4]
+    └ @ Base loading.jl:1190

 ## Example 1: How to Import Data

 We use [SnpArrays.jl](https://openmendel.github.io/SnpArrays.jl/latest/) as backend to process genotype files.
 Internally, the genotype file is a memory mapped [SnpArray](https://openmendel.github.io/SnpArrays.jl/stable/#SnpArray-1), which will not be loaded into RAM.
 If you wish to run `L0_reg`, you need to convert a SnpArray into a [SnpBitMatrix](https://openmendel.github.io/SnpArrays.jl/stable/#SnpBitMatrix-1), which consumes $n \times p \times 2$ bits of RAM.
-Non-genetic predictors should be read into Julia in the standard way, and should be stored as a **matrix** of type Float64 (i.e. `Array{Float64, 2}`.
+Non-genetic predictors should be read into Julia in the standard way, and should be stored as an `Array{Float64, 2}`.
 One should include the intercept (typically in the first column), but an intercept is not required to run IHT.

 ### Reading Genotype data and Non-Genetic Covariates